aemllif/OpacityMotion/README.md

 ## 📄 Changelog

 ### 🚀 Version 1.0.0
-- Initial release of the library.
+- Initial release.
-- Implemented opacity animation based on the device's tilt.
+- Per-item opacity animation based on device tilt.
-- Supports any type of elements for animation (texts, images, and other structures).
+- Layout customization (columns, spacing).
+- Support for any kind of view content.

 ---

 ## 🛠 Feedback and Issues

-For suggestions or bug reports, please create issues or pull requests in the repository on GitHub.
+For suggestions, improvements, or bug reports, please open an issue or submit a pull request on GitHub.